apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getFirstDayOfWeek.md

 globalization.getFirstDayOfWeek
 ===========

 Returns the first day of the week according to the client's user preferences and calendar.

     navigator.globalization.getFirstDayOfWeek(successCallback, errorCallback);

 Description
 -----------

-The days of the week are numbered starting from 1 where 1 is considered to be Sunday.
-It returns the day to the `successCallback` with a properties object as a parameter.
-That object should have a `value` property with a Number value.
+The days of the week are numbered starting from 1, where 1 is assumed to be Sunday.
+Returns the day to the `successCallback` with a `properties` object as a parameter.
+That object should have a `value` property with a `Number` value.

-If there is an error obtaining the pattern, then the `errorCallback` is invoked with a `GlobalizationError` object as a parameter.
-The expected code for this error is `GlobalizationError.UNKNOWN\_ERROR`.
+If there is an error obtaining the pattern, then the `errorCallback` executes with a `GlobalizationError` object as a parameter.
+The error's expected code is `GlobalizationError.UNKNOWN\_ERROR`.

 Supported Platforms
 -------------------